Can Coşkun

 Can Coşkun (born 28 March 1998) is a professional footballer who plays as a left-back for MSV Duisburg.
 Born in Germany, he has represented Turkey at youth level.

 Career

 After starting out as a youth at Hertha BSC, Hansa Rostock and Dynamo Dresden, he moved to Regionalliga Nordost club Berliner AK 07 in the summer of 2017, where he also made his first senior appearances.
 After one season he moved to Regionalliga Bayern club Wacker Burghausen.
 During the following winter break, he moved to Greuther Fürth II.

 In January 2020 he moved to 3.
 Liga club FSV Zwickau.
 Here, he made his first professional appearance when he came on for Nils Miatke in the 54th minute of the game on 25 January, in a 2–1 away win against 1.
 FC Magdeburg.

 On 11 July 2023, Coşkun moved to Regionalliga Nordost club Greifswalder FC.
 After one season, he was signed by MSV Duisburg.
+In November 2025, he extended his contract.